FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/node_management.md

 In this section, the following figure is taken as an example to describe the operations of expansion and network exit show above.

-The dotted line indicates that network communication can be performed among nodes, and the solid line indicates that nodes have group relationships base on the communication among nodes, and colors' difference distinguishs different group relationships.
+The dotted line indicates that network communication can be performed among nodes, and the solid line indicates that nodes have group relationships base on the communication among nodes, and colors' difference distinguish different group relationships.

 The below figure below shows a network with three groups of which Group3 has three nodes.
 Whether Group3 has intersection nodes with other groups does not affect the versatility of the following operation process.